natelac/EuchrePy/README.md

-# EuchrePy: Euchre game with modifiable player interface
+# EuchrePy: Euchre game with modifiable player class

 An implementation of Euchre designed to be easily extendible.
 The player input-output (IO) is separated from the game logic by a Player class.
-EuchrePy was created to train AI and interface easily with a web app to display AI information and player IO.
+This project was created to train AI and interface easily with a web app to display AI information and player IO.

-Furthermore, this is meant to be able to run as an instance of a euchre game running on a flask server between 4 players.

-The goal of the 'rework' branch is to simplify the game logic, and simplify how information is passed between objects.

 [Monte Carlo Tree Search (MCTS)](https://github.com/matgrioni/Euchre-bot) and [Neural Fictitious Self-Play (NFSP)](https://arxiv.org/pdf/1603.01121.pdf) have been used to different levels of success to create AI for imperfect-information games (Euchre and Poker respectively).
 I am looking to use Monte Carlo Neural Fictitious Self-Play (MC-NFSP) to create an AI for playing Euchre.
 My goal is to implement the methods used for poker described by [Zhang et. al](https://arxiv.org/pdf/1903.09569.pdf) to create an MC-NFSP Euchre AI.